section-engineering-education/engineering-education/content/articles/responsive_flutter_design_using_mediaquery_class/index.md

 In the above code, the OrientationBuilder builder function re-renders the layout.
-This function gets called whenever there is a change made to the orientation.
+This function will be called whenever a change made to the orientation.
 If the orientation is portrait  it displays the `_verticalDisplay()`, if landscape it displays `_HorizontalDisplay()`